kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 You can also start your app development process with the pre-built solutions: https://vercel.com/templates

-> **React**: check out the project [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
+> Check out the real project [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
 It is a full stack web application with Next.js 13, React, shadcn/ui, Prisma, and MySQL, including Dashboard and CMS creation.
 Some packages used in this project:
 >
 > - @clerk/nextjs: add authentication and user management to your Next.js application.
 > - prisma and @prisma/client: an open-source ORM for Node.js and TypeScript.
 It integrates Prisma with [PlanetScale](https://planetscale.com/docs/prisma/prisma-quickstart), a MySQL-compatible serverless database.